cloudquery/terraform-aws-cloudquery/README.md

 4. Run `terraform apply` to apply the Terraform configuration and create required infrastructure.

-5. Run `terraform output cq_dsn` to get the value of `CQ_DSN` environment value.
-Note: It is not possible to connect to RDS database in AWS from outside.
-See AWS documentation for various connectivity options.
+5. Run `terraform output cq_dsn` to get the value for `CQ_DSN` environment value (see [CLI overview](https://docs.cloudquery.io/cli/overview) in the official documentation).
+Note: It is not possible to connect to Amazon Aurora Serverless database instance from outside of the VPC directly.
+See [Amazon Aurora Serverless v1 documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html) and [this blog post](https://labrlearning.medium.com/interacting-with-aws-aurora-serverless-1398c9de329a) for various connectivity options.

 5. See official documentation on [https://docs.cloudquery.io/](https://docs.cloudquery.io/) for more details.